Your Guide to Repotting Indoor Plants

 Plants will let you know when it is time to repot

-- The soil is delpleted of nutrients; plants will look pale in color.
+• The soil is depleted of nutrients; plants will look pale in color

-- The height of the plant in greater than 3x the height of the pot its planted in.
-Exceptions would be floor plants and certain design aesthetics.
+• The height of the plant is greater than 3x the height of the pot its planted in.
+Exceptions for floor plants and certain design aesthetics.

-- The soil has lost water holding capacity requiring more frequent watering; water runs right out the drainage hole each time you water.
+• The soil has lost its water-holding capacity requiring more frequent watering; water funs right out the drainage hole each time you water.

 How to choose a container